Verónica Ferraiuoli: Secretary of State of Puerto Rico

-On April 7, 2025, by a clear majority she was confirmed by the house of representatives.
-On April 27, 2025 Veronica Ferraiuoli requested Governor Jenniffer González withdraw her name from consideration as Secretary of State of Puerto Rico before the Puerto Rico Senate as she did not want to be a political distraction because of the Senate President's political agenda against the Governor.
-She continues to serve the González Colón Administration as the Executive Director of the Distrito T-Mobile, and the Efficiency Coordinator at La Fortaleza, the local equivalent of DOGE.
+On April 7, 2025, she was confirmed by the Puerto Rico House of Representatives by a clear majority.
+On April 27, 2025, Ferraiuoli requested Governor González-Colón to withdraw her nomination before the Puerto Rico Senate as she did not want to be a political distraction because of the Senate President Thomas Rivera Schatz's political agenda against the Governor.
+She continues to serve the González Colón Administration as the Executive Director of the Puerto Rico Convention Center District Authority and as Efficiency Coordinator, the local equivalent of DOGE.